OposDev/i3_wallpaper_multi-monitor/README.md

 # i3-video-wallpaper
 Play dynamic wallpapers in i3wm (using XWinWrap and MPV).

-Support pausing the video when a window other than the desktop is focused
+- Support pausing the video when a window other than the desktop is focused
+- Multi-monitor support
+- Set FPS for videos

 ## Dependencies
-- xwinwrap-git (AUR)
+- xwinwrap
 - xdotool
 - mpv